kaga/kaga.github.io/version-control/_posts/2021-03-07-Git-Part-4-Pull-Request.markdown

 ![Github Pull Request with UI Demo](/assets/git/github-pull-request-ui-preview.gif)

-Here are some tools that I use ( Linux ):
+Here are tools that I use ( Linux ):

 * [Flameshot](https://github.com/flameshot-org/flameshot)
 * [Peek](https://github.com/phw/peek)

 ### Remember to Praise as Well

 From the reviewer perspective, it is very easy to only criticizing the mistakes.
-But it knockdowns the reviewee's confidence and damage all the trust that we worked hard on.
+But it knockdowns the reviewee's confidence, which we worked so hard on.
 I found it hard to do 5 to 1 ratio ( five positive interactions to every one negative interaction ), but disingenuous positive feedback is worse than not doing any.

 Don't over think about over praising too.
 In general, software engineer don't praise a lot, it would take a lot to actually "over the top".

-Genuine, sincere praises should be coming from both reviewer and reviewee.
+Genuine, sincere praises should be coming from both the reviewer as well as the reviewee.
+Praise the reviewer for spotting a mistakes.

 ## Anti-patterns

 I have talked about using **Pull Request** as a way build relationships.
-It should be quite obvious not to do anything that would undone the hard-earned relationship.

-Such as using **Pull Request** to deflect blames, or being too afraid to provide feedbacks to a low confidence member.
+It should be quite obvious not to do anything that would undone the hard-earned relationship, such as using **Pull Request** to deflect blames.

 ## Reference